sebastianromerocruz/game-programming-in-assembly/LECTURE_NOTES.md

 <sub>**Code Block 5**: Here, the `.` before `StringLoop` denotes that it is a section belonging to the `RotateText` subroutine.
 Consider it an inner subroutine inside `RotateText`'s scope.</sub>

-In 6502, the only register that can perform math operations is the accumulator (A register), so it is always a good idea to use it to do stuff like translations (even if it's just an increment).
+In 6502, **the only register that can perform math operations is the accumulator (A register)**, (although the X and Y register can perform increments of 1 using `INX` and `INY`) so it is always a good idea to use it to do stuff that involves math (even if it's just an increment by 1).

-We said earlier that the tiles were all saved in memory starting at location `$0300`, right?
-Now, if the `c` tile were the first tile to have been loaded up, then this would be the location that we would load.
+We said earlier that the tiles were all saved in memory, starting at location `$0300`, right?
+Now, if the `c` tile were the first tile to have been loaded up, then this would be the location that we would start loading from.
 But the `c` tile is actually the 14th tile to be saved into memory, so its starting location is actually at memory location `$0333`.

-Let's apply the label `STRNG_STRT` to this location for convenience:
+Let's apply the label `STRNG_STRT` to this location for convenience.
+Visually, you can think of it looking like this:

 ```
     STRNG_STRT